 1. Identify your mistakes on your previous try

 The very first thing to do when you fail the exam is to look back and analyze your mistakes.
 This way, you’ll be able to correct them on the next try.
 For example, identify if you think you didn’t perform well on the written or practical driving test.
 Then do something to excel in it.

 The very first thing to do when you fail the exam is to look back and analyze your mistakes.

 2. Check for updates

-The Land Transportation Office (LTO) often update their rules and guidelines, so make sure you read and review the latest version of the LTO rules and guidelines for issuing a driver’s license.
-You also need to take note of the updated requirements and fees you need to bring and pay.
+The Land Transportation Office often updates their rules and guidelines, so make sure you read and review the latest version of the LTO rules and guidelines for issuing a driver’s license.
+You also need to take note of the updated LTO driver license requirements and fees you need to bring and pay.

 Prepare everything that is needed before taking the exam to make sure you don’t forget anything.